 When settlements were first arranged so that they did not have to pay all at once, and instead make payments over the course of several years, the structured settlement was born.
 Some believe that structured settlements have become popular because of an increase in personal injury cases, changes in the tax code allowing a beneficial treatment of payments received in the structured settlement of personal injury claims, and possibly higher interest rates.
-As the option became more common, different arrangements for structured settlements came about.
+As the option became more common, different types of structured settlements came about.

 Structured settlements are often arranged to be paid through an annuity; this means you get a certain amount of money from an insurance company every year for a certain number of years (in some cases, the rest of your life).
 In most—but not all—of these cases, you may end up getting around the same amount of money in each payment, which gives you predictable income for years to come.
 In some other cases, the amount of money you get in your payments isn’t always the same—you may get a lump sum every few years, as a portion of your award.
 Maybe your payments increase later on in the payment plan or maybe the payments start out large and get smaller over time instead.

 Settlements are reached in many ways.
 The decision to enter into a structured settlement is made between a claimant and the defendant, with their lawyers assistance.
 At times, experts may advise the parties as to the extent of the injuries suffered by the claimants and perhaps the expenses that a claimant may have as a result of the injuries.
 As a claimant, you’re more likely to receive an offer to enter into a structured settlement in cases where you’re going to be recovering from your injuries for a long time—or permanently.
 While you can probably reach a structured settlement with a payment plan that could work for you, structured settlements are not designed to address sudden expensive needs.